TheScenery/easy-authenticator/README.md

 # easy-authenticator
-A easy to use one-time passcode generators for Harmony OS
+A easy to use one-time passcode generator for Harmony OS